 2. Build an Emergency Fund

 Once you have your budget, you can begin saving an emergency fund.
 This will help you avoid the need for emergency loans or credit card debt.
 The US currently carries $829 billion of credit card debt, all of it accruing interest, and every missed payment hurting someone’s credit score.
 This may sound odd coming from us.
 After all, we offer small personal loans to help our customers through financial emergencies.
-But at Helix by Lead Bank, we also want you to be educated and stable.
+But at Helix, we also want you to be educated and stable.